DominicMaas/SlangShaderSharp/README.md

 - `ReadOnlySpan<byte> Buffer` - View the blob data as a safe read-only span.
 - `string AsString` - Converts the blob data to a UTF-8 string.

-## Updating Bindings

-> Eventually this should be moved to a GitHub Action.

-1. Update `update_slang.ps1` to point towards the desired Slang version.
-2. Run `update_slang.ps1`.
-3. Adjust any bindings as needed to incorporate any changes in the header files (diff compare the header files to make this easy!)